This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Leaves vary in their decomposition times.
 The Long-term Intersite Decomposition Experiment Team (LIDET) study collected litter from 27 North and Central America locations, from the Alaskan tundra to Panamanian rainforests.

 In nature, leaves take about two years to decompose.
-In controlled environments, as discussed above, decomposition can be reduced to six months when gardening this way.
+As discussed above, decomposition can be reduced to six months in controlled environments when gardening this way.

 Do leaves compost quicker if shredded?